-- Pathology View - Diagnostic Imaging View
+- Pathology View

+- Diagnostic Imaging View

+- Medical Conditions View

+- MyMedicare

-The set of API's will evolve over time as the My Health Record system matures and is prioritised by app developer demand.
-App developers will be notified when an API is updated or added, so that there is time to make any necessary or desired changes to their app.
-Refer to the FHIR Gateway API Specification [FHIRGAS] in the Developer Centre1 for detailed information about available API's.
+The set of API's will evolve as the My Health Record system matures and is prioritised by app developer demand.
+App developers will be notified when an API is updated or added so that there is time to make any necessary or desired changes to their app.
+Refer to the FHIR Gateway API Specification [FHIRGAS] in the Developer Centre for detailed information about available API's.

-1 https://developer.digitalhealth.gov.au/
+&lt;sup>1 https://developer.digitalhealth.gov.au/